Nikon D5 vs Sony A7S II

 - More heavily discounted: Has been on the market for longer (launched in September 2015).

-If the number of relative strengths (bullet points above) is taken as a guide, the D5 comes out slightly ahead of the A7S II (15 : 14 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (15 points each).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Nikon D5 and the Sony A7S II place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.